astraly-labs/Pragma/README.md

 First, make sure to set the environmental variable `PYPI_API_TOKEN`.

 To publish a new version, just navigate into `pontis-package` and run `bumpversion <part>` (where `<part>` is major, minor or patch).
 Then run `python3 -m build` to generate the distribution archives.
 Finally upload the new distribution with `twine upload dist/* -u __token__ -p $PYPI_API_TOKEN`.
 Make sure to run `git push --tags` once you've done that.

+### Updating the Pontis Publisher

+If your changes involve changes to the base image, make sure to build and push to Dockerhub (see "Updating the pontis-publisher Base Image" section), and the existing publisher instance will automatically pull that.

+If your changes involve changes to the fetching and publishing code, run `scp -i LightsailDefaultKey-us-east-2.pem -r ../all/ ubuntu@<IP_ADDRESS>:` to copy over the code again, where `IP_ADDRESS` is the IP address of the Lightsail instance.
+The existing instance will automatically rebuild the docker image using that new code.

+If your changes are to the cron command, it is easiest to ssh into the instance and edit the cron command there directtly using `crontab -e`.